 Participants are taking control of their life choices and are less likely to have married early and begun childbearing than their peers

-With our CAMA alumnae network now nearly 140,000 strong, CAMFED continues to seek investment to expand our support for young women's transition into entrepreneurship and independence.
-In addition, we want to help CAMA members to expand their businesses, increase profitability, and grow their level of business innovation.
+With our CAMFED Association growing year-on-year, CAMFED continues to seek investment to expand our support for young women's transition into entrepreneurship and independence.
+In addition, we want to help members to expand their businesses, increase profitability, and grow their level of business innovation.
 Please get in touch to find out more.